 Sections are tightened at the inside corners as well as in the middle at the shelf separating different air flows.
-For easier access of tightening locations, special openings are provided in a fan section (on a wall to which the fan is mounted).
-These openings shall be covered with rubber grommets.
 If some of the connection openings near the fans are hard to reach, air closing damper can be dismounted or external tightening elements can be used for easier section tightening.